aarnphm/tinymorph/docs/content/DevelopmentPlan/python style.md

 ### Naming.

-- follow Python standard for this, I don't have too much opinion on this.
+- follow Python standard for this, we don't have too much opinion on this.
 Just make sure that it is descriptive, and the abbreviation describes the intent of the variable. i.e: `to_gpu` instead of `t_gpu`, `to_cpu` instead of `t_cpu`.
 - any math-related notation or neural net layers should be expressive and stay